ray-project/ray/doc/source/serve/autoscaling.md

 ## Autoscaling parameters

-There are several parameters the autoscaling algorithm takes into consideration when deciding the target replicas for your deployment:
+There are several parameters the autoscaling algorithm takes into consideration when deciding the target number of replicas for your deployment:

 **min_replicas[default_value=1]**: The minimal number of replicas for the deployment. ``min_replicas`` will also be the initial number of replicas when the deployment is deployed.
 :::{note}